Adaptive Acceleration Without Strong Convexity Priors Or Restarts: The NAG-free algorithm

-This inequality follows from standard results on smooth and strongly convex functions~\citep[Thm.~2.1.5, 2.1.10]{Nesterov2018}.
+which follows from standard results on smooth and strongly convex functions~\cite[theorems 2.1.5 and 2.1.10]{Nesterov2018}.
 The quantity \(c(x,y)\) captures a local notion of curvature between two points and lies in the interval \([m, L]\).
-Given iterates \(x_{t+1}\) and \(x_{t}\) produced by Nesterov's accelerated gradient (NAG) method, we propose to estimate \(m\) online via the recurrence

-This estimate is then used to parametrize Nesterov’s method to produce a new iterate, which in turn is used to compute a new effective curvature and update \(m_{t+1}\).
+Given iterates \(x_{t}\) and \(x_{t-1}\) produced by Nesterov's accelerated gradient method (NAG) and letting \(c_{t} = c(x_{t}, x_{t-1})\) and \(\gamma>1\), we propose to estimate \(m\) online via the following update: if \(c_{t} < m_{t-1}\), then \(m_{t} = \min(m_{t-1}/\gamma,c_{t})\), otherwise \(m_{t}=m_{t-1}\).
+This update guarantees substantial improvement when the estimate decreases.
+Moreover, since \(c_{t}\geq m\), it follows that \(m_{t}\) can only take finitely many values, which is important for theoretical reasons that will become clearer later.
+Then, \(m_{t}\) parameterizes NAG to produce a new iterate, which in turn feeds \(c_{t+1}\), to update \(m_{t+1}\).
 The resulting procedure is computationally lightweight: it reuses gradients already computed by NAG and only requires storing one additional iterate and gradient.
-To initialize \(m_{0}\), we use a single evaluation of \(c(x_{0}, y)\), where \(x_{0}\) is the initial point and \(y\) is sampled uniformly from a small neighborhood around \(x_{0}\).
-This initialization guarantees that \(m_{0} \in [m, L]\), making it a safe and inexpensive starting point.
-The complete algorithm, which we call \textbf{NAG-free}, is presented below.
+To initialize \(m_{0}\), we simply set \(m_{0}=L_{0}\).
+The input \(L_{0}\) is an initial estimate of smoothness parameter \(L\), which is refined in every iteration through classical backtracking. \cref{alg:nag-free} summarizes the complete procedure, which we call \emph{NAG-free}.